VAST-THE-DOGE/Tiles/README.md

 # How to Play

+> [!IMPORTANT]
+> An IDE that supports java or a java compiler is needed to run the game!

 Setup:
   You **MUST** have a compiler or IDE to play.
   I am currently uploading source code, not jar files!